Murciano207/SpookFinance-docs/core-concepts/protocol/index/README.md

 ### In-Given-Out

-In the [Whitepaper](https://balancer.finance/whitepaper/), we derive the following formula for the amount of tokens in –$$A_i$$– a trader needs to swap to get a desired amount$$A_o$$of tokens out in return, considering a Balancer pool without any swap fees:
+In the [Whitepaper](https://balancer.finance/whitepaper/), we derive the following formula for the amount of tokens in –$$A_i$$– a trader needs to swap to get a desired amount$$A_o$$of tokens out in return, considering a Yogi pool without any swap fees:

 $$
 A_{i} = B_{i} \cdot \left(\left(\frac{B_{o}}{B_{o}-A_{o}}\right)^{\frac{W_{o}}{W_{i}}}-1\right)